bandprotocol/bandchain-docs/docs/theshold-signature-scheme/03-tss-signing-lifecycle.md

 ### 4.Aggregating and Finalizing the Signature

-Once a sufficient number of valid partial signatures are submitted, BandChain aggregates them to compute the final group signature.
-The final signature is then published and made available for use in transactions or smart contract executions.
+Once every members submit their valid partial signatures, BandChain aggregates them to compute the final group signature.
+The event is then published and the final signature is stored and made available for use.